 You may not have names to fill every job.
 We left for Queen's Basin with a pretty small crew.
 But look how well things turned out!
 We made do with who we had, and some subjects' hidden talents were revealed in the process.

 Who will your subjects be?
-Begin assembling your team below. ~ Princess Juniper rincess Juniper MAPPING YOUR ROYAL DOMAIN
+Begin assembling your team below. $\sim Princess$ Juniper

 What Needs to Be Done Skills Required for the Task Name